rnajena/sugar/docs/src/tutorial_misc.rst

-Use the ``ENTREZ_PATH`` environment variable or the ``path`` option of `.Entrez` or its methods for a caching of sequence files on the disk.
+Use the ``ENTREZ_PATH`` environment variable or the ``path`` option of `.Entrez` or its methods to cache sequence files on the disk.
 An Entrez API key can be used via the ``ENTREZ_API_KEY`` environment variable or the ``api_key`` option of `.Entrez`.